bonarcher001-dotcom/Timedilation.com/README.md

 <div class="container">
     <section class="card">
         <h2>What is Time Dilation?</h2>
         <p>In simple terms, <strong>Time Dilation</strong> is the difference in the elapsed time measured by two observers.
 According to Einstein, time is not a "universal clock" that ticks the same for everyone.
-Instead, time <span class="highlight">slows down</span> for an object the faster it moves through space.</p>
+Instead, time slows down for an object the faster it moves through space.</p>
     </section>

     <section class="card">